wenchien/StringFireWall/README.md

 ```

 # Notes
-1. Do note that `evaluate` is generally called after one or several `allow`.
+1. Do note that `evaluate` is generally called after one or several `allow` calls.
 Method chaining is available:
 ```Java
 stringFirewall.allow("some regex here").allow("second regex").allow(StringFirewallOption.ALLOW_HTML_CHARACTERS);
 var isOk = stringFirewall.evaluate("Some test message");